 One often hears that the brain is not like a computer.
-I suggest here that it is like a computer in a few important ways.
+I suggest here that part of the brain is like a computer in a few important ways.

 I propose that there is a plausibly localized mechanism in the brain that orchestrates a sequence of conscious thoughts.
 It is not a homunculus, any more than the program counter of a computer is a computer.
 It is merely the mechanism where the identity of the current ‘activation’ sits. (‘activation’ as in spreading activation) We learn processes in school, such as performing multi digit addition, which somehow guides us thru unnatural steps, scarcely aware of the unnatural rules we are following.
 We do have conscious access to these rules for most of us are able to explain to someone else how to perform addition.
 Perhaps the rules for addition are a bit like reflexes—except for the fact that we are usually unable to speak of our reflexes so as to convey the reflex to others, but dance instructors do some of this.